This shy, bookish teenager, was haunted by a yearning for

 Hours later, after it was over, I realized a golden opportunity was lost.

-Seeing into the empty nature of the “I” had nearly occurred, and if that had happened, the “I” would have dissolved like a mirage.
+Seeing into the empty nature of the “I” had momentarily occurred, and if that had stabilized, the “I” would have dissolved like a mirage.

-Thought had to trigger an immediate diversion to continue its mental dominance a bit longer.
+Thoughts had to trigger an immediate diversion to continue mental dominance a bit longer.
 Fear was the biggest diversion in the egoic arsenal of distraction.

 The impact of the resulting panic felt way too powerful to forget.